 While it is possible to have a garage sale, this takes time to arrange and you have to be there for a whole weekend to put stuff out, sell it and pack up what didn’t sell.
 It may be easier to sell unwanted goods on places like Gumtree or eBay, especially if you have an iPhone and can do it on the run.
 If you choose this route, start at least three weeks ahead of your moving date as things don’t always sell quickly.

 Keep the prices reasonable.
 Some people have an overrated idea of the value of their things, which stems from the fact that they used to love them.
 Other people are not emotionally involved yet and won’t want to pay too much.
 They shop at such places to get a bargain.

 What else you need to do

 Apart from getting rid of surplus goods, what else is there to do before moving?
 Change your address to the new location.
-This may not be quite as quick and easy as it sounds, depending on your lifestyle.
+Depending on your lifestyle, This may not be as quick and easy as it sounds.
 There may be many places that will need your new address:-

 - Magazine or newspaper subscriptions

 - Utilities, if you are staying in the same city

 - Online places such as Amazon or Paypal